life-itself/artearthtech.com/content/blog/the-aet-community-reading-list.md

 date = 2019-12-10T00:00:00Z
 draft = true
 imagePath = ""
-title = "The AET community reading list "
+title = "Wise books list "

 +++
 As we ramp up to a season of gift giving and hibernating with a good book in the Northern Hemisphere, we have collated all the recommendations of books from applicants to our Hubs in Berlin and London this year.